فرح

 Why so many cuisines

-Most recipe apps default to a Western culinary lens — pasta and chicken thighs and one-pot soups — and call the rest "international."
+Most recipe apps default to a Western culinary lens: pasta and chicken thighs and one-pot soups: and call the rest "international."
 FARAH treats every cooking tradition as the main event.
 Eighteen distinct cuisines, with deep representation of regions usually flattened into a single category.

-If you ask FARAH for Levantine, you'll get Lebanese, Syrian, Jordanian, Palestinian — not "Middle Eastern."
+If you ask FARAH for Levantine, you'll get Lebanese, Syrian, Jordanian, Palestinian: not "Middle Eastern."
 If you ask for South Asian, you'll get the breadth of Indian, Pakistani, Bangladeshi, Sri Lankan regional cooking.
 The dish names come back in their original language.
 The techniques are the actual techniques, not adaptations meant to sand off the edges.

 This matters because food is one of the last places culture lives on a daily basis.
 We wanted FARAH to take that seriously.

-Five languages, one app
+Seven languages, one app

 You can switch languages any time from preferences.
 It's not buried in settings six menus deep.

-For as long as the famine in Gaza continues — and beyond — 10% of every dollar FARAH earns goes to Ouena, a Palestinian-American nonprofit delivering food, medical aid, and direct support to families on the ground.
+For as long as the famine in Gaza continues: and beyond: 10% of every dollar FARAH earns goes to Ouena, a Palestinian-American nonprofit delivering food, medical aid, and direct support to families on the ground.

 This isn't a campaign or a one-time pledge.
 It's how the app works.
-Every subscription, ten cents of every dollar, every month, until things change.

 Ouena is a registered 501(c)(3).
 Their work and financials are public at ouena.org.